0E9B061F/ghast.js/README.md

 const tree = parser.parse(input, {ast})
 ```

-The `ast` function will now be available in your grammar:
+The `ast` function will be available in your grammar:

 ```pegjs
 {